U.S. LNG and Cleaner, Healthier Lives Across the Globe

 - Want to talk methane emissions from natural gas production?
 Look at the major shale natural gas plays across the country, and you’ll see reduced emissions relative to total production, the best way to look at those emissions.
 For example, in the Permian emissions relative to production were down 39 percent from 2011-2017 while production increased 100 percent due to advancing technologies that led to a smaller environmental footprint.

 - U.S. methane emissions have been a small share of global methane emissions, 6.2 percent according to the World Bank.

 - In a world where nearly 37 percent of the planet’s energy needs, are met by coal, biofuels and burning waste, according to the most recent data, U.S. LNG is part of the world’s emissions solution, not the problem.

 - Though solar and wind energy is increasing, they accounted for less than 10 percent of America’s electricity generation in 2018, according to the U.S. Energy Information Administration.
 The growth of wind and solar, in fact, depends on reliable natural gas to provide fuel for power generation when wind and solar are unavailable.

 U.S. LNG exports are delivering cleaner and reliable energy – produced with the best environmental standards – to every corner of the world.
-The International Energy Agency says natural gas reduces CO2 emissions globally by more than half when used in place of coal, which is a main alternative fuel in China, India and many other emerging markets.
+The International Energy Agency says that in producing electricity, natural gas reduces CO2 emissions globally by half when used in place of coal, which is a main alternative fuel in China, India and many other emerging markets.

 Again, we don’t expect any of this matters to extremists who only see one avenue on climate, which is to cripple the U.S. economy and economies all over the world while relegating millions to lives without access to modern, available, scalable energy – which is natural gas and oil.